From Pixels to Digital Agents: An Empirical Study on the Taxonomy and Technological Trends of Reinforcement Learning Environments: Conceptual Framework: the Agent-Environment Interface of Reinforcement Learning

 At its conceptual core, Reinforcement Learning (RL) represents a shift from static pattern recognition to dynamic, sequential decision-making.
 Unlike supervised learning, which relies on externally curated datasets, RL is grounded in the paradigm of \textit{active interaction}.
 The learner, termed the \textbf{agent}, must discover optimal behavioral strategies solely through feedback signals elicited from its actions within a dynamic system~\cite{sutton2018reinforcement}.

-Formally, this interaction is modeled as a Markov Decision Process (MDP)\cite{bellman1957markovian}.
-While standard literature often uses the term ``environment'' to encompass the entire MDP tuple, for this survey—and to rigorously categorize existing benchmarks—it is essential to distinguish between the \textbf{Environment} (the physical world and its dynamics) and the \textbf{Task} (the specific objective).
+While the MDP formalism provides a convenient abstraction\cite{bellman1957markovian}, we emphasize that it is not a strict requirement for defining reinforcement learning environments.
+In practice, many modern environments—particularly those involving language, memory, or tool use—violate the Markov assumption.
+Therefore, we adopt a more general perspective in which the environment may be partially observable, history-dependent, or even implicitly defined within the agent itself.
+While standard literature often uses the term ``environment'' to encompass the entire MDP tuple, for this study—and to rigorously categorize existing benchmarks—it is essential to distinguish between the \textbf{Environment} (the physical world and its dynamics) and the \textbf{Task} (the specific objective).
 Accordingly, we decompose the MDP $\mathcal{M}$ into two constituent components: the Environmental Dynamics $\mathcal{E}$ and the Task Specification $\mathcal{T}$.

+In this broader view, the state space $\mathcal{S}$ need not be explicitly defined or fully observable, but may instead correspond to latent variables, historical context, or internal representations within the agent.
+Similarly, the transition function $\mathcal{P}$ may be stochastic, learned, or even implicitly defined by external systems such as simulators, human feedback, or language models.